DRIVER-EU/test-bed-time-service/README.md

 ### Updating Trial Time while Paused

 While paused, the Trial Time may be changed via an Update message containing the 'trialTime' property that contains the new time as a UTC timestamp.

+### Billboard messages

+The time server GUI can also act as a simple billboard for messages that are sent as RolePlayerMessages (of type `message`) to the participant with the same name.
+So if you have started the service using `-b BILLBOARD`, all role player messages to the `Billboard` (case-insensitive) participant will be displayed in the GUI.
+This makes it easy to send out messages to all participants that watch the time.